gyrospectre/squyre/README.md

 ## Developing

 ### Data Structures
-`hellarad.Alert`   - The main data structure used by Hella Rad.
+`squyre.Alert`   - The main data structure used by Squyre.
 It encapsulates everything about an alert, it's details and the enrichment results. `Alerts` are the standard way data is passed around between components.

-`hellarad.Subject` - Any collection of data points which can be used for enrichment.
+`squyre.Subject` - Any collection of data points which can be used for enrichment.
 At the time of writing, either an IP address or a domain name. `Subjects` are stored within `Alerts`.

-`hellarad.Result`  - Stores Enrichment results, the subject used, and the source of the data. `Results` are also stored within `Alerts`.
+`squyre.Result`  - Stores Enrichment results, the subject used, and the source of the data. `Results` are also stored within `Alerts`.

 ### Enrichment Functions
-An enrichment function is a Go lambda that takes a `hellarad.Alert` as input (see `hellarad.go`), performs some analysis, adds the results (as a slice of `hellarad.Result` objects) to the Alert object, and returns a Json string representation of the updated Alert.
+An enrichment function is a Go lambda that takes a `squyre.Alert` as input (see `squyre.go`), performs some analysis, adds the results (as a slice of `squyre.Result` objects) to the Alert object, and returns a Json string representation of the updated Alert.

 Have a look at any of the existing functions (in the `function`) folder, you should be able to copy paste a fair amount and get started pretty quick.
 If you need to work with API keys, please use AWS Secrets Manager to store your secrets; there is a built in function to fetch keys as required!
-For E.g. https://github.com/gyrospectre/hellarad/blob/0ad801155f278d0e02894bd312eb4f0da2387341/output/jira/main.go#L49
+For E.g. https://github.com/gyrospectre/squyre/blob/0ad801155f278d0e02894bd312eb4f0da2387341/output/jira/main.go#L49

 Once you have something working, add the new function to the template.yaml (again copy one of the other stanzas) and then test:
 ```